Rightpoint/RZTweenSpirit/README.md

 [self.tweenAnimator addTween:myTranslationTween forKeypath:@"transform.translation" ofObject:self.myView.layer];
 ```

+**Note:** The keypath being updated must represent the same underlying datatype as the tween being used to update it, or a runtime exception will be thrown.

 The block-based method takes a block which will receive a reference to the tween itself and the current value of the tween:

 ```objective-c